legal resources necessary to hold negligent facilities accountable.

 The investigators interviewed the Maintenance Director who “confirmed none of the electrical power strips previously use in the facility were Model 1363 and stated he was confused with all the updates and changes recently.”
 The surveyor said that in summary, “the facility failed to prevent neglect by failing to provide the services necessary to avoid physical harm for residents utilizing electrical power strips based on the observation of [the first resident] with an electrical power strip in his bed which he was physically able to pull onto his bed.”

 The surveyor said that “fluids were accessible to [that resident] while the electrical power strip was in the bed and while stored on the clear tote box stored on the floor.”
 The surveyor said that “a total of fourteen residents were utilizing unapproved electrical power strips.

 The facility Administrator and Maintenance Director were unaware of which electrical power strips were approved to be used in the facility.”
 The surveyors placed the facility in Immediate Jeopardy that was removed once corrective actions were validated through direct observation.”

 If you and your family believe that your grandparent, parent or spouse died prematurely or suffered serious injury while a resident at Hillcrest Healthcare Center, contact the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Cheatham County victims of mistreatment living in long-term facilities including nursing homes in Ashland City.
+Our network of attorneys fights aggressively on behalf of Cheatham County victims of mistreatment living in long-term facilities including nursing homes in Ashland City.

-As your legal representative, our law firm can provide numerous options to hold those responsible for causing your loved one harm legally and financially accountable.
+As your legal representative, our network of attorneys can provide numerous options to hold those responsible for causing your loved one harm legally and financially accountable.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can start working on your case to ensure your rights are protected.